-In this section, we take as the starting point Andre Wink's development of the concept of fitna as the central idea for an understanding of politics in the eighteenth century Deccan. vln Wink argues that territory cannot be seen as a primary constituent of the Indian state.
-Rather, it was people & territory, or the janapada, which was shot through with vested rights.
+In this section, we take as the starting point Andre Wink's development of the concept of fitna as the central idea for an understanding of politics in the 18th century Deccan.
+Wink argues that territory cannot be seen as a primary constituent of the Indian state.
+Rather, it was people and territory, or the janapada, which was shot through with vested rights.
 The manipulation of this conflict was the point of impact of sovereignty.
 The invading power attempted to wedge itself into this conflict and for that it required local knowledge.
 For the holders of these rights, it was a question of estimating the relative probabilities of successes of the various contestants.
 Given a particular constellation of these rights, establishing sovereignty was contingent upon being able to guarantee them to the respective holders or to the new aspirants.
 Holders of land rights generally maintained a portfolio of sovereigns if the opportunity presented.
-For the sovereign, conquest meant having the inamdars & watandars on his side.
+For the sovereign, conquest meant having the inamdars and watandars on his side.
 Often, he was required to co-opt such elite into sovereignty.
-Thus, the institution of sovereignty and the process of state building were rather open-ended.
-Constructing a successful political order was crucially dependent on the ruler's ability to keep the conflict among elite under his control.
+Thus, the institution of sovereignty and the process of state building were rather open ended.
+Constructing a successful political order was crucially dependent on the ruler's ability to keep the conflict among elites under his control.

-This process differed considerably from the process of state building in large parts of Europe.
-Countries like England, France, Spain, Portugal, the Netherlands embarked upon absolutist state making as monarchs centralised power at the expense of aristocratic, urban and clerical elite.
+We shall be arguing below that these differences structured incentives for the elites as well as common people differently.
+This differed significantly with the process of state building in large parts of Europe.
+Countries like England, France, Spain, Portugal, the Netherlands embarked upon absolutist state making as monarchs centralised power at the expense of aristocratic, urban and clerical elites.
 In England, France, Sweden and Spain rulers generally succeeded in distinguishing themselves from nobles and created various strategies that allowed them to assert their own superiority.
-Further, the ecological endowments of most of these states allowed them o be part of a long-distance trading network.
-On the other hand, in the Deccan, the open nature of sovereignty often implied that the distinction between the ruling dynasty and the chief elite was not so well drawn.
-Centralized armed forces were crucial to territorial European states and these states were compelled to evolve bureaucratic structures to raise revenue for such state it was necessary to evade or suppress the claims of other elite on resource as we shall see below, the 18" century Deccan states were dependent for revenue on successful negotiation rather than suppression of the claims of both the elite as well as ordinary people,
+On the other hand, in the Deccan, the open nature of sovereignty often implied that the distinction between the ruling dynasty and the chief elites was not so well drawn.
+Centralized armed forces were crucial to territorial European states and these states were compelled to evolve bureaucratic structures to raise revenue.
+For such states, it was necessary to evade or suppress the claims of other elites on resources.
+As we shall se below, the 18th century Deccan states were dependent for revenue on the successful negotiation, both with the elites as well as ordinary people.

 The elite in the Deccan usually held a portfolio of activities across various markets.
-Watandars were seldom, mere Watandars.
-They often earned out a number of other activities.
-They could be money-lenders,, builders employing a large number of people, grain traders etc. As has been demonstrated else where, there was a large non-state market sector in the eighteenth century Deccan in which most of these men participated.
-Yet. their position as watandars was the most crucial because it allowed them to wedge themselves into the conflict over land-rights in order to accumulate more assets Because the ruler did not really entirely control the country-side that was his ideological dominion, the land revenue flow from the watandar to the ruler was a matter negotiation and the ability of the watandar to extract resources from the countryside In this sense, the political magnets of eighteenth century Deccan were different from those in say, feudal pre-Tudor England.
+Watandars were seldom mere watandars.
+They often carried out a number of other activities.
+They could be money-lenders, builders employing a large number of people, grain traders etc. Yet, their position as watandars was the most crucial because it allowed them to wedge themselves into the conflict over land-rights in order to accumulate more assets.
+Because the ruler did not really entirely control the country-side that was his ideological dominion, the land revenue flow from the watandar to the ruler was a matter of negotiation and the ability of the watandar to extract resources from the countryside.